kirk-clawson/Repongo/README.md

 # Repongo
 A repository pattern implementation for MongoDB based on MongoJS.
-This project offer 3 primary features:
+This project offers 3 primary features:
 - Repository pattern with simple data objects
 - Optional schema definition and validation in and out of the repository.
 - A query builder system to easily create custom queries